-The following represents the Bank's Pillar 3 disclosures as of September 30, 2019.
+The following represents the Bank's Pillar 3 disclosures as of March 31, 2020.
 All figures are expressed in Bermuda dollars in thousands, unless specified otherwise.
 Certain tables in this report may not sum due to rounding.
-All risk disclosures apart from Liquidity Coverage Ratio (LCR), Net Stable Funding Ratio (NSFR) and Interest Rate Risk in the Banking Book (IRRBB) disclosures are made in respect of the Bank as a consolidated legal entity, in line with regulatory returns made to the BMA.
+All risk disclosures apart from Liquidity Coverage Ratio (LCR), Net Stable Funding Ratio (NSFR) and Interest Rate Risk in the Banking Book (IRRBB) are made in respect of the Bank as a consolidated legal entity, in line with regulatory returns made to the BMA.
 As such, the Bank's subsidiaries are included in these Pillar 3 disclosures.
 LCR, NSFR and IRRBB disclosures are on Solo basis.

-The Bank's Consolidated Financial Statements as of September 30, 2019 include the results of operations for the following subsidiary companies, all of which are wholly owned:
+The Bank's Consolidated Interim Financial Statements as of March 31, 2020 include the results of operations for the following subsidiary companies, all of which are, or were, wholly owned: